Akankshaj17/Excel-Sales-Analytics/README.md

-## Sales Analytics Report:-
+## Sales and Finance Analytics Report:-

 Project Objective:-
-The primary goal was to develop robust analytical reports that help AtliQ Hardwares optimize their sales strategies and support data-driven decision-making.
+The primary goal was to develop robust analytical reports that help AtliQ Hardwares optimize their sales strategies, financial performance and support data-driven decision-making.
 This report provides an in-depth analysis of the sales performance of AtliQ Hardwares.
 The analysis covers key customer sales trends, market performance, product performance, and division-wise sales.

 + Key Reports Generated: